Darkhogg/polyethylene/README.md

   - an `asyncIterator`, in which case an `AsyncIterable` is returned.
   - a `function` that returns an `iterator` (e.g., a generator) in which case a `SyncIterable` is returned.
   - a `function` that returns an `asyncIterator` (e.g., an async generator) in which case a `SyncIterable` is returned.

+#### `.transform(transformerFunction)`

+Creates a new `AsyncIterable` by waiting for the user to call a series of callbacks passed to the `transformerFunction`.

+The passed `transformerFunction` will receive an object with the following keys:

+  - `value`: Call this function with any object to make the iterable yield it.
+  - `error`: Call this function with any error to make the iterable throw it.
+  - `done`: Call this function to make the iterable end.

+Call order is respected and values are buffered, so errors and finishing are triggered after all previous `value`s have been yielded.
+If you call any of the functions after either `error` or `done` are called, it will be ignored.

+This function is intended to be used in situations where creating an iterable via generators is impossible, such as when the iteration comes from an `EventEmitter`, but using `from` is still preferred otherwise.

 #### `.range([from = 0,] to [, step = 1])`